longndt/react-course/lesson2-components/slide/lesson2.md

 After this lesson, you will:

 - Master advanced component patterns used in production applications
-- Build complex state management systems for your final year projects
+- Build complex state management systems for modern applications
 - Create reusable component libraries
 - Implement forms and validation like industry standards
 - Design scalable component architectures